Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Experimental Setup

-Researchers have developed a number of ways to quantitatively evaluate underwater images, which mainly fall into two categories: full-reference and reference-free evaluation \cite{verma2022systematic}.
-In full-reference evaluation, a ground truth reference image, resembling an image without water effects, is compared with the degraded image.
-In contrast, reference-free evaluation does not require a reference image, and instead is measured directly on the degraded image.
-In this study, we opted to use reference-free evaluation because reference images do not exist for the selected datasets \cite{saleem2023multi, fu2023rethinking}.
-We also believe that this is a more practical study, as reference images are often impossible to obtain, except in very controlled laboratory experiments.

-We used four underwater image enhancement metrics: \begin{enumerate} \item UIQM \cite{panetta2015human}, which is comprised of color, contrast, and sharpness indices.
-A higher UIQM score indicates better image quality. \item UCIQE \cite{yang2015underwater}, representing a linear combination of saturation, contrast and chroma.
-A higher UCIQE score indicates better image quality. \item CCF \cite{wang2018imaging}, which is a linear regression model of colorfulness, contrast, and fog density indices.
-A higher CCF score indicates better image quality. \item Entropy, a statistical measure that can be used to describe the randomness of the texture in images \cite{Chen2019-kx}.
-Here we calculated it as the Discrete Entropy \cite{gonzalez2003digital} using Matlab.
-A higher Entropy score indicates richer details, i.e., higher image quality. \end{enumerate} All of the utilized metrics are used without any modification and are implemented with original weights and hyperparameter values from the original papers.
+We opt for a reference-free image quality evaluation because we do not have reference images (i.e., ground truth images with no water effects) using four metrics: 1) the Underwater Image Quality Measure (UIQM) \cite{panetta2015human}, which comprises color, contrast, and sharpness indices.
+A higher UIQM score indicates better image quality.
+2) The Underwater Color Image Quality Evaluation (UCIQE) \cite{yang2015underwater}, which represents a linear combination of saturation, contrast and chroma.
+A higher UCIQE score indicates better image quality.
+3) An underwater metric based on light absorption and scattering characteristics (CCF) \cite{wang2018imaging}, which is a linear regression model based on colorfulness, contrast, and fog density indices.
+A higher CCF score indicates better image quality.
+4) The Matlab implementation of Entropy \cite{gonzalez2003digital}.
+A higher Entropy score indicates richer details, i.e., higher image quality.
+All of the metrics used were applied without any modification and are implemented with original weights and hyperparameter values from the original papers.